dxrcy/dogfood-unreact-old/src/info.md

 # Nuts

-## Most nuts.
+## Most nuts are bad.

 `nut`

 -   BAD

 Avoid giving nuts to dogs.
 Macadamia nuts are poisonous to dogs and can cause muscle weakness, vomiting, lethargy, and hyperthermia.
 Other types of nuts can cause dogs to choke.
+Dangerous nuts include: Macadamias, Pistachios, and Walnuts, with Almonds, Cashews, and Peanuts possibly being safe in small quantities (See individual entries).

 1. https://www.medicalnewstoday.com/articles/324453